alphagov/govuk-developer-docs/source/manual/get-started.html.md

 ## 11. Get a Signon account for integration

 [Signon](/repos/signon.html) is the application used to control access to the GOV.UK Publishing applications.

-Ask another developer to [create an account for the integration Signon](https://signon.integration.publishing.service.gov.uk/users/invitation/new), at 'Superadmin' level with permission to access the applications that your team are likely to work on.
+Ask your tech lead to [create an account for the integration Signon](https://signon.integration.publishing.service.gov.uk/users/invitation/new), at 'Superadmin' level with permission to access the applications that your team are likely to work on.

 ## 12. Get access to the Release app

 [Release](/repos/release.html) is the application we use to track deployments, work out which branch/tag is deployed to each environment and link to Jenkins to deploy code.

-Ask someone with production access (e.g. your tech lead or buddy) to [create an account for the production Signon](https://signon.publishing.service.gov.uk/users/invitation/new), at 'Normal' level with access to the 'Release' app only.
+Ask your tech lead to [create an account for the production Signon](https://signon.publishing.service.gov.uk/users/invitation/new), at 'Normal' level with access to the 'Release' app only.
 No permissions should be given for other applications, until [production access](/manual/rules-for-getting-production-access.html) is granted.

 ## 13. Talk to your tech lead about supporting services you should have access to

 Depending on the team you've joined, you will likely need access to other supporting services to fulfil your role.
-Talk to your tech lead about which ones you need as part of onboarding and they can arrange access (or escalate to their allocated Lead Developer) to provide access.
+Talk to your tech lead about which ones you need as part of onboarding and they can arrange access.
 Services you may need access to are:

 - [Sentry](/manual/sentry.html) - the error monitoring software we use
 - [Logit](/manual/logit.html#accessing-logit) - the software we use for access application logs, where new starters are given access to the integration environment